 George Jennings: Penrith and Parramatta winger Jennings played six games for the Warriors as a loan player in 2020, proving a very handy acquisition in six games – a stint that helped him secure a deal with the Storm for 2021.
 Jennings has featured in 19 games for the Storm, filling the spot vacated by rugby union-bound Suliasi Vunivalu and scoring 12 tries, but suffered a season-ending injury in the opening match of 2022.

 Aaron Pene: Berala Bears junior Pene made his NRL debut for Melbourne in 2020 after coming through Parramatta’s under-20s ranks, spending a stint at Penrith and turning out for Central Queensland Capras in the InTrust Super Cup.
-The agile forward made nine impressive appearances in the top flight for the Storm in 2021 and was snapped up by the Warriors, where he has played five games so far as a first-choice member of the prop rotation.
+The agile forward made nine impressive appearances in the top flight for the Storm in 2021 and was snapped up by the Warriors, but he played only 14 games for a battling team in an underwhelming and injury-hit one-season stay.
+Granted a release to return to Melbourne in 2023 but is yet to crack the Storm’s 17 again.